yactouat/pips_channel_personal-website_api/README.md

   - you should also set =>
     - a `GCP_BUCKET` GitHub repository secret for the name of the GCP Cloud Storage bucket where your blog posts contents are stored
     - a `GCP_STORAGE_CREDENTIALS_SECRET_PATH` GitHub repository secret for the path of the Secret Manager secret to be accessed within the Cloud Run service, for instance `/run/secrets/my_secret.json`
+    - ! the path of your secret should not be a relative one

 ## connecting to the Supabase Postgres instance (if you're using Supabase too)